 The importance of eliminating pre-race distractions, plus how to visualize race-day success.

-A new study published in the European Journal of Applied Physiology confirms the delicate interplay between mind and body when it comes to physical performance (see the complete study here).
+A study published in the European Journal of Applied Physiology confirms the delicate interplay between mind and body when it comes to physical performance (see the complete study here).
 Researchers at Michigan Technological University sought to prove that physical capacity was negatively affected by mental workload.
 To do this they had participants perform shoulder exercises while simultaneously answering math questions, with a control group who solely focused on the physical task.
 Perhaps unsurprisingly to anyone who has ever been mentally distracted during a workout, the arithmetic group tended to lose strength and fatigue more quickly than the control group.

 Whether it’s a math problem, a work problem or a family problem that’s nagging you, most athletes can attest to the fact that life’s distractions take a toll on performance.
 “Total absorption in the task at hand allows us to more likely experience flow and reach peak performance,” explains sports psychologist Dr. Cindra Kamphoff, who works with athletes on mental training techniques at The Runner’s Edge in Mankato, Minn.
 “Performance requires us to be totally present in the here and now—if we aren’t, we won’t be at our best.”